phthallo/phthallo.github.io/_posts/2024-05-12-remarkable-workflow.md

 In this article, I'll be discussing my own usage of and mods of the device and issues you may run into when modding it yourself.

 ## Toltec
-[Toltec](https://toltec-dev.org) is a repository of community-made mods - from [simple utilities to complete apps and games](https://toltec-dev.org/stable/) - that has full support up to version `2.15.1.1189`[^1].
+[Toltec](https://toltec-dev.org) is a repository of community-made mods - from [simple utilities to complete apps and games](https://toltec-dev.org/stable/) - that has full support up to version `3.3.2.1666`[^1].
 The site itself comes with a disclaimer that installing it on a device on a version later has the chance to brick your device, and should not be done if you truly do not know what you are doing.
 Therefore, downgrading your device (losing the functionality added from updates in that process) is the only way to utilise Toltec to its full potential.[^2]

 ## Downpatching your device

 If you are on the latest reMarkable version (`3.11.x` and upward) the [traditional means](https://github.com/Jayy001/codexctl) of downloading and installing other version to your device will not work.
 Refer to [this issue thread](https://github.com/Jayy001/codexctl/issues/71) if you're on that version; else, download and use Codexctl normally.

-The latest version that Toltec fully supports is [`2.15.1.1189`](https://toltec-dev.org/#install-toltec).
+The latest version that Toltec fully supports is [`3.3.2.1666`](https://toltec-dev.org/#install-toltec).
 This occurs as certain packages are not usable on later versions, such as [kernel modules](https://github.com/toltec-dev/toltec/issues/506) and the popular [ddvk-hacks](https://github.com/ddvk/remarkable-hacks).

-However, Toltec is usable on up to version `3.3.2.1666` if you restrict yourself to other packages.
 This version is the latest supported by the [`rm2fb` (reMarkable2 framebuffer) project](https://github.com/ddvk/remarkable2-framebuffer), which controls how things are graphically displayed on the reMarkable.

 ## Mods